MaikelsoftTrading/signal-trading-examples/README.md

 * For bot development: .NET interface for retrieving account balance and placing orders from a broker or exchange

 # Development guide
+## Reference documentation
+The [C# reference documentation](https://maikelsofttrading.github.io/signal-trading-examples/api/index.html) here on Github is a detailed description of all data types, methods and functions of the framework.

 ## Tutorial
 (The development of this tutorial is in progress)